djherron/ssamg/README.md

   - a list (hierarchy) of music genres and styles
 * hierarchy depth considerations: from amongst the 114 music genres in the dataset, we had a preference for those base classes that we can place deep within a class hierarchy --- i.e. so that they have multiple parent classes
 * hierarchy width considerations: from amongst the 114 music genres in the dataset, we selected base classes that give a wide variety of different subsumption paths in the hierarchy; that is, we want different base classes to have differences in their sets of parent classes
-* hierarchy variety considerations: in a class hierarchy, it's valid for any given class to have more than one direct parent class; so we selected base classes from the SpotifySongs dataset partly based on the opportunities they created for defining instances of multiple parentage in the class hierarchy
+* hierarchy variety and complexity considerations: in a class hierarchy, it's valid for any given class to have more than one direct parent class; so we selected base classes from the SpotifySongs dataset partly based on the opportunities they presented for defining instances of multiple parentage in the class hierarchy
 * personal bias